 We are also actively working with several key suppliers and customers on carbon footprint reduction initiatives.
-Periodically, we bring in key suppliers for sustainability discussions with senior leaders in the Company.
-These meetings often include presentations on technical solutions to reduce product carbon footprints.
-This has been taking place since 2018 and provides an opportunity for key suppliers to discuss product formulation improvements with leadership in R&D and product development.
+We periodically bring in key suppliers for sustainability discussions with senior leaders in the Company.
+These meetings often include presentations on technical solutions to reduce product carbon footprints and provide an opportunity for key suppliers to discuss product formulation improvements with leadership in R&D and product development.
 It is also an opportunity for us to share our related sustainability expectations and goals.

-How We Integrate Climate-related Risks into the Organization's Overall Risk Management
+How We Integrate Climate-Related Risks Into the Organization's Overall Risk Management

-In the Governance section of this report, we describe the Company's ESG governance structure, enterprise risk management (ERM) program, and management, board and board committee oversight of the Company's risk exposures, including relating to the environment, the impacts of climate change and certain other ESG and sustainability risks.
+In the Governance section of this report, we describe the Company's sustainability governance structure; ERM program; and management, board and board committee oversight of the Company's risk exposures, including relating to the environment, the impacts of climate change and certain other sustainability risks.
 The Company's ERM program includes the processes used to identify, assess and manage our most significant enterprise risks and uncertainties that could materially impact the long-term health of the Company or prevent the achievement of strategic objectives.
 The ERM program facilitates the incorporation of risk assessment and evaluation into the strategic planning process and engagement with senior management and other senior leaders in the functional areas and business units specific to the risks to develop and support risk management and mitigation actions, strategies and processes.

-Throughout this report, we describe the Company's climate-related risk exposures and other uncertainties and factors that could materially and adversely affect our business, results of operations, cash flow, liquidity or financial condition.
-For additional climate-related risk information, see the risk factor discussions related to climate change in our 2022 Annual Report.
+Throughout this report, we describe the Company's climate-related risk exposures and other uncertainties and factors that could materially and adversely affect our business, results of operations, cash flows, liquidity or financial condition.
+For additional climate-related risk information beyond what is included in this document, see the risk factor discussions related to climate change in Item 1A within our Annual Report on Form 10-K for the fiscal year ended December 31, 2024 (Form 10-K).